manan2110/manan2110/README.md

 ---

-_NOTE: Top languages does not indicate my skill level or something like that, it's a github metric of which languages i have the most code on github_
+_NOTE: Most Used languages does not indicate my skill level or anything like that, it's a github metric of which languages i have the most code on github_